Slowing Down an Amplifying Greenhouse Effect

 - What's the cost?

-Imagine that you worked for a government or organization that was going to invest in a new technology which would reduce CO2in the atmosphere?
+Imagine that you worked for a government, business or organization that was going to invest in a new technology or practice which would reduce CO2in the atmosphere?
 What criteria would you apply in your decision-making process?

 - With your group and/or class, brainstorm a list of criteria that will help you decide.
-What potential benefits would you like to see in this technology and what potential drawbacks would you like to avoid?
+What potential benefits would you like to see and what potential drawbacks would you like to avoid?

-- Use your list to help you in the performance assessment in Lab 8B where you will take on the role of a blogger who has been asked to identify and evaluate a promising carbon reduction technology.
+- Use your list to help you in the performance assessment in Lab 8B where you will take on the role of a blogger who has been asked to identify and evaluate a promising carbon reduction technology or practice.
 Good luck!